 Most MSPs follow this recommendation, as it forms the basis of any automated failover strategy.
 The MSP needs to know what systems are classed as critical and which contain ePHI.
-That way, the best RPO can be delivered by restoring service to critical systems as a priority.
+That way, the best RPO can be delivered by restoring service to critical systems and restoring critical business processes as a priority.

-MSPs and healthcare organizations must not to overlook the importance of Disaster Recovery, and businesses need to comprehend what may happen to them if they fail to have a working DR strategy.
+MSPs and healthcare organizations must not overlook the importance of HIPAA Disaster Recovery, and businesses need to comprehend what may happen to them if they fail to have a working DR strategy.